1991 NASCAR Busch Series: NE Chevy 250

 NOTE: Under NASCAR rules at the time, some Busch Series cars carried different numbers than usual; in combination Busch / Busch North races, if two cars carried the same number, the faster qualified car earned the right to the number.
-Some Busch Series cars carried different numbers, and Busch North Series cars, because of the numbering rule.
 (Ricky Craven and Jimmy Hensley both had #25, in the Busch North and Busch, respectively; Hensley had to run #5 because #25 was given to Craven.)

 AC-Delco 200

 The AC-Delco 200 was held October 19 at North Carolina Speedway.
 Ernie Irvan won the pole.